sahandbabali/just-another-coin-flipping-website/README.md

 - use list group with badges for flip history
 - use progress bars with labels for showing statistics
 - adding stats such as highest number of heads or yails in a row
+- adding automated coin flipping settings on top of the coin card
+- adding export data button for spreadsheet file or google sheets